-Currently, 3D printing technology is used to provide a number of products in the dental industry.
+Currently, 3D printing is used to provide a number of products in the dental industry.
 Most common are wax patterns for fixed prosthodontics and models fabricated from intraoral or impression scans.
 However, popularity is gaining for orthodontics and removable prosthodontics.

-The working material for Digital Light Projection is UV- and visible-light sensitive and held in a reservoir.
+The working material for Digital Light Projection is UV- and a visible-light sensitive material (resin) held in a reservoir.
 A wiper blade spreads material uniformly across the build platform after each layer is printed.
 DLP then takes advantage of the same technology used in certain television sets and presentation projectors to illuminate the outline of all of the parts simultaneously.
 The printed material is cured using a lamp or LED light source depending on printer model.

 Typical vertical resolution is 13 µm to 50 µm with very good accuracy and excellent surface finish.
 Post-print processing involves removal of support material by rinsing.

 3D Jet printers may have a single print head like a computer printer, or they may have multiple heads to cover the width of the working platform.
 Either the print head moves across the working platform, or the platform moves back and forth under stationary print head(s).
-The 3D Systems and Objet printers use a UV lamp or a light source to harden the resin or wax after each layer is jetted.
+The 3D Systems and Stratasys (formally Objet) printers use a UV lamp or a light source to harden the resin or wax after each layer is jetted.
 The Solidscape printer jets a heated wax that cold-cures in place and does not require exposure to a UV light source.

 Typical layer thickness ranges from 16 µm to 50 µm with excellent accuracy and surface finish.
 Post-printing processing is simply removal of the support material, usually with a water or oil bath and simple rinsing.
 Most systems have self-cleaning print heads, so no user intervention is required.
 The curing light source, if necessary, is usually a Xenon lamp with a long service life.